omairaslam/Clipboard-Monitor/clipboard_monitor/docs/readme.md

 - **Colorized Output**: Rich formatting with syntax highlighting
 - **Pagination**: Handle large histories efficiently
 - **Quick Actions**: Copy, delete, and search from terminal
+- **Clear History**: Clear all clipboard history with confirmation prompt
 - **Scriptable**: Can be integrated into shell scripts and automation
 - **Minimal Resource Usage**: Lightweight for server environments